Efficient Node Selection in Private Personalized Decentralized Learning: Related work

+\textbf{Secure aggregation.} Secure aggregation is a method to enhance node privacy in FL by protecting against server inference attacks~\cite{bonawitz2017secagg,bell2020poly}.
+The idea relies on random masking of the node models, before uploaded to the server, such that the masks cancel out when models are aggregated.
+Extensions based on secret sharing schemes~\cite{shamir1979secret} have been proposed, e.g.,~\cite{s02021lightsecagg}.
 For decentralized learning, where the communication topology may be arbitrary, only few works have considered privacy.
 One protocol for secure aggregation over arbitrary networks is presented in~\cite{tjell2021secagg}.
 Specifically, for node $i$, the scheme consists of two phases: i) node $j\in\mathcal{N}_i$ broadcasts a public key that is used to privately collect shares of a random mask generated by node $l\in \mathcal{N}_i$, ii) node $i$ receives the masked models and the aggregated shares of the random masks at from each node and reconstructs the aggregated masks to recover the aggregated model.
 Note that all of the above schemes require the models to be mapped to a finite field, an operation that may impact the training.
 A step towards avoiding this step for secure aggregation over connected graphs was recently proposed in~\cite{tjell2021real}.

-\textbf{Multi-armed bandits.} In federated and decentralized learning, it is common to randomly subsample the nodes in each training round to reduce communication~\cite{mcmahan2017fl}.
-However, as demonstrated in~\cite{cho2022bandit}, both the convergence speed and the model performance may benefit by biasing node selection towards nodes' local losses.
-To this end, multi-armed bandits for node selection were introduced in~\cite{xia2020multi} where the rewards are based on the (stochastic) latency of each node (transmission and computation time) and the objective is to minimize the total training time.
-Extensions have been recently proposed to prevent improve the model averaging~\cite{kim2020comb}, minimize the training time for asynchronous federated learning~\cite{zhu2022staleness}, and to jointly handle dropouts and fairness~\cite{huang2022volatile}.

-The multi-armed bandit approach is effective when the number of available arms is small.
-However, when the number of arms grow, multi-armed bandits may not achieve acceptable performance in a reasonable time time~\cite{gupta2021correlated}.
-However, if there are dependencies between the arms, those can be exploited to significantly improve the performance.
-For example,~\cite{singh2020dependent} groups dependent arms into clusters and presents an algorithm with regret scaling linearly in the number of clusters as opposed to linearly in the number of arms.
-An alternative algorithm was proposed in~\cite{gupta2021correlated} based on so-called pseudo-rewards that, given an arm and its observed reward, upper bounds the expected rewards of all the other unused arms.
-The pseudo-rewards are then used to drastically shrink the number of competitive arms to make the problem approachable with arbitrary multi-armed bandit algorithms.

-An alternative approach to leverage correlations for node selection is via Gaussian processes~\cite{rasmussen2006gaussian}.
-In~\cite{tang2021corr}, the change in losses on the nodes' local dataset, over two consecutive rounds, are modelled by a Gaussian process.
-The algorithm is demonstrated to greatly speed up convergence in heterogeneous settings.
-Gaussian processes have also been used for personalized federated learning in~\cite{achituve2021gauss}.
-Unfortunately, Gaussian processes exhibit high complexity as a one is required to invert a kernel matrix that grows with the number training examples.